 The last resort for many of us has been borrowing from creditors.
 Banks have been notorious for high-interest rates.
 Luckily, we have a variety of loan providers that can grant you instant Online loans in Kenya and help you save the situation.

-Here is a list of apps that offer the best online loans in Kenya in 2019:
+Here is a list of online loans in Kenya you can access via M-Pesa.

 1. Shika loan App